SeanDS/zero/docs/examples/liso-input.rst

     uoutput nout:db:deg
     """)

-Or point it to a file using the `path` parameter:
+Or point it to a file using the :code:`path` parameter:

 .. code:: python

     parser.parse(path="/path/to/liso/script.fil")

-Plot the result with `show`:
+Plot the result with :meth:`~.LisoParser.show`:

 .. code:: python